Frequently asked questions about law enforcement in health care settings.

 Postdoctoral fellowship program in Pediatric and Outpatient Psychology

 Children’s Minnesota is a U.S. News and World Report honor roll ranked Children’s Hospital.
 The Children’s Minnesota Department of Psychological Services is pleased to recruit for our pediatric and outpatient psychology fellowship training program.
 There are three positions available for the one-year post-doctoral fellowship, which starts at the beginning of the academic year.
+The fellowship has APPIC membership.

 The Psychological Services department provides services on both the Minneapolis and St. Paul campuses.
 Specific services include individual and family therapy, psychological assessment, and inpatient consultation and liaison.
 We also have pediatric psychologists embedded in a number of specialty clinics.
 Our psychologists make up the faculty of the fellowship training program.

-Position 1: Outpatient therapy and assessment track
+Track 1: Outpatient therapy and assessment

 Outpatient therapy and assessment with added training in Parent Child Interaction Therapy (PCIT).
 Training done by certified Within Agency Trainer.